philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 - [#374] Rowing - can now configure PreferredLapType for Row workouts
 - [#358] Begin publishing Docker Images on GitHub Packages
 - [#358] Introduce new Docker major version Release tag - allows you to pin to all updates to a major version i.e. `v3`
+- [#366] WebUI - Can now Clear your Peloton or Garmin Password via the UI

 ## Changes

 - [#384] Bump dependency versions + Pull latest Garmin SDK (21.94)
+- [#366] WebUI - Credentials are now stored encrypted
+	- a one time migration step will happen on startup to encrypt your existing credentials